Rescue missions not breaking the bank

 The large number of search-and-rescue missions this summer has not translated into a major expense for the Pitkin County Sheriff's Office, officials said this week.

-That's because Mountain Rescue Aspen – whose members actually head out into the backcountry to search for or retrieve missing, injured or dead hikers and climbers – is made up of volunteers, said Alex Burchetta, director of operations for the sheriff's office.
+That's because Mountain Rescue Aspen — whose members head out into the backcountry to search for or retrieve missing, injured or dead hikers and climbers — is made up of volunteers, said Alex Burchetta, director of operations for the Sheriff's Office.

 Finally, the Colorado National Guard's helicopters associated with the High Altitude Aviation Training Site in Gypsum also do not charge, Burchetta said.